vim-ctrlspace/vim-ctrlspace/README.md

 ### Main Modes

-The plugin has many modes available.
+The plugin offers you a few modes.
 In a modal editor like Vim this should not fear you ;).
 I believe its modes are very simple to recognize and understand.

-Buffers and workspaces can have additional indicators:
+Moreover, buffers and workspaces listed in the plugin window can have additional indicators (following the item text):

 <table>